codeGROOVE-dev/policy/TOS.md

 # Terms of Service

-We built codeGROOVE to help you collaborate better.
-Don't abuse it.
+* Use our tools as intended—no spamming or illegal stuff

-- Use our tools as intended—no hacking, spamming, or illegal stuff
+* Security researchers: hack away!
+See our [Vulnerability Reporting Policy](https://github.com/codeGROOVE-dev/security/blob/main/REPORT-POLICY.md) for guidelines
-- You own your code and data, we own the platform
+* You own your code and data, we own the platform
-- We provide the service as-is with no guarantees
+* We provide the service as-is with no guarantees
-- You can cancel anytime; we can suspend you if you break these rules
+* You can cancel anytime; we can suspend you if you break these rules

 Questions?
 Reach us at root(@)codeGROOVE.dev